 One of the most important shifts in modern treatment is the question it asks.
 Instead of “what is wrong with you,” good trauma-informed care asks “what happened to you.”
 That single change reframes addiction not as a moral failure, but as an understandable, if costly, attempt to survive something painful.

-Why Trauma and Addiction Co-occur
+Why Do Trauma and Addiction Co-occur?

 The link is well established in research.
 Trauma, including childhood adversity, abuse, loss, accidents, combat, or chronic stress, changes how the brain and body handle threat and emotion.
 Substances and compulsive behaviors offer fast, temporary relief from that distress.
 Over time, the coping strategy becomes its own problem.
 Common threads include: